ml-lubich/CalClubScraper/README.md

 ## Execute
 To run the scraper, run `python3 src/webscraper_email.py` from the root directory.
 Follow the status messages! *It may take a while*

+Can change the endpoint URL being scraped.
+Simply go to https://callink.berkeley.edu/organizations and select an option to filter down clubs you would like to scrape.

 ---
 ## Sources
 * BeautifulSoup4 documentation: https://www.crummy.com/software/BeautifulSoup/bs4/doc/